Sinha5714/animal-kingdom/README.md

 ### Features to be implemented
 - More question images
 - Sound for the game
+- Event listners for all buttons to call functions
+- Splicing the high-score table after 5 rows
+- Adding the username and scores in local storage
+- Sorting the player name as per score
 - An online multiplayer quiz competition

 ## Testing